 If you would like to request a roommate, please submit the request to firstname.lastname@example.org by Friday, June 28, 2019.
 Both you and your requested roommate must mutually request each other.
 Please include your student ID number as well as the student ID number of your roommate in the request.

 10. Do I need to stay for the entirety of the program?

-Yes.
-All students are required to stay through the entirety of the program.
-Students will be able to leave once the Closing Ceremony commences at 1pm on Saturday, July 23.
-Move out will be held from 1-2pm after the Closing Ceremony.
+Yes, all students are required to stay through the entirety of the Summer Honors Program.
+The program will conclude at 11 am on Saturday, July 20.
+Move-out will occur from 11:00 am - 12:00 pm.
 For further questions, please contact our Office of Admission at 800-GO-TO-ISU.